rhalkyard/SEthernet/README.md

 The [software components](software/) of this project are licensed under the [GNU General Public License v3.0](COPYING).

+While my choice to make this project open-source is very much a deliberate one, I have a few further requests, on the basis of "I can't and won't enforce these, but I'd appreciate if you respected them."
+It's unfortunate that I have to mention this, but given how a few recent projects in the retro-hardware community have splintered, I feel that it's necessary to say:

+- Please don't sell cards commercially/for profit without checking with me first.
+I have plans for a sales and manufacturing partnership that will sell boards affordably, with full support.
+I don't mind if you order a batch of boards for yourself and sell the extras on a break-even basis, but please make it clear that these are not 'official' SEthernet products.

+- Please contribute back, rather than simply forking the project.
+I strongly encourage people to modify the design, adapt it to other systems, integrate it into other devices.
+But unless what you're working on is a radical departure from the basic SEthernet design, I'd much rather see a unified, collaborative effort that is supported by a single software stack, rather than having it be fragmented.

+If you have any questions, feel free to reach out to me, I don't bite!

 ## Useful reference material

 - [ENC624J600 datasheet](https://ww1.microchip.com/downloads/aemDocuments/documents/OTH/ProductDocuments/DataSheets/39935c.pdf)